wasichu/MassMailer/README.md

 ==========

-MassMailer can read in the required information for sending mail from a config file (MassMailer.conf is an example containing all required fields) or from the command line (run ./MassMailer.py -h to see the command line options available).
+MassMailer can read in the required information for sending mail from a config file (MassMailer.conf.sample is an example containing all required fields) or from the command line (run ./MassMailer.py -h to see the command line options available).

 All command line arguments override their value in the config file.